Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 #### Latency & Reliability

-We aim to keep Text moderation API fast enough to be used in real-time scenarios as comments are being written, with response times around 100ms.
+We aim to keep text moderation API fast enough to be used in real-time scenarios as comments are being written, with response times around 100ms.
 Different categories will have different latencies. **(to be finished and wait for developer's stress test)**

 #### API Errors